boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/slack.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Slack/ChooseDS.png)

-> **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:** You can also create a data source from the home page by clicking on the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Slack/ChooseDS_Server.png)

 ## Advanced
-In Advanced category, It will Redirect to the Bold ETL.
+In the Advanced category, It will Redirect to the Bold ETL.
 Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

 ## Basic
-In Basic Category, It will act as the connector in Bold BI.
+In the Basic Category, It will act as the connector in Bold BI.
 And need to follow the below steps.

 ## Create Slack data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click on the data source, the NEW DATA SOURCE configuration panel will open.
 Follow the below steps to create Slack data source.
 1. Enter a name and description (optional) for the data source.
-2. Click the **API Endpoints** down drop box and choose the required endpoint.
+2. Click on the **API Endpoints** down drop box and choose the required endpoint.
 3. Enter a valid REST API endpoint in the URL textbox.
-Refer the [Slack API documentation](https://api.slack.com/methods) for more details.
+Refer to the [Slack API documentation](https://api.slack.com/methods) for more details.
-4. Click **Custom Url** to enter the URL manually.
+4. Click on **Custom Url** to enter the URL manually.
-5. Select **GET** method for the REST API in **Method** combo box.
+5. Select the **GET** method for the REST API in the **Method** combo box.
-6. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+6. Select a time interval for **Refresh Settings** using the drop-down menu to periodically trigger the REST API request to keep the data in sync with our dashboard.
-7. Select **JSON** data type in **Data Format** combo box.
+7. Select **JSON** data type in the **Data Format** combo box.
-8. The authentication type will be set to **Slack** automatically since OAuth is used for authenticating with Slack account.
+8. The authentication type will automatically be set to **Slack** since OAuth is used for authenticating with the Slack account.

 ![Data source preview](/static/assets/working-with-datasource/data-connectors/images/Slack/DataSourcesView.png)